Saint Louis Zoo: Park zones

+The Saint Louis Zoo is divided into six zones: Lakeside Crossing, River's Edge, The Wild, Discovery Corner, Historic Hill, and Red Rocks.

 Lakeside Crossing

 Located in the center of the zoo, Lakeside Crossing has a variety of food services and shopping destinations, and a grassy plaza where visitors can sit and relax.
-It also features Caribbean Cove, a shallow touch-pool underneath a large pavilion that features cownose rays, southern stingrays, bonnethead sharks, and bamboo sharks.
+Also featured here are Caribbean Cove and Sea Lion Sound.
+Caribbean Cove is a shallow touch pool underneath a large pavilion that features the cownose ray, Southern stingray, bonnethead sharks, and bamboo shark.
 Open during the warmer months, it is one of the only parts of the zoo requiring an admission price.
+Sea Lion Sound is home to the California sea lion and harbor seal and features an underwater viewing tunnel that allows visitors to see animals swimming around.

 River's Edge

-River's Edge is home to a variety of animals represented from four continents: North America, South America, Africa (Savannah and Nile), and Asia.
-The North America exhibit features fish and wildlife from the Missouri and Mississippi Rivers containing crayfish, American bullfrog, channel catfish, gar, and bluegill.
-The South America exhibit displays spectacled bears, bush dogs, capybaras, giant anteaters, and scarlet macaws.
-The African Savanna exhibit displays eastern black rhinoceroses, African wild dogs, African sacred ibis, bat-eared foxes, red river hogs, and a colony of Southern carmine bee-eaters.
-The African Nile exhibit features hippopotamuses, tilapia, cheetahs, spotted hyenas, and a colony of dwarf mongoose.
-The Asia exhibit features adult Asian elephants and sun bears.
+River's Edge is home to a variety of animals represented from four continents: North America, Africa (Savannah and Nile), and Asia.
+The North America exhibit features fish and wildlife from the Missouri and Mississippi Rivers containing Bigmouth buffalo fish, spotted gar, and spotted tilapia.

+The African Savanna exhibit displays eastern black rhinoceroses, the African painted dog, black rhinoceros, and red river hog.
+The African Nile exhibit features the cheetah, dwarf mongoose, hippopotamus, and spotted hyena.
+The Asia exhibit features the Asian elephant and Malayan sun bear.

 Discovery Corner

-Discovery Corner is home to Emerson Dinoroarus and the Bayer Insectarium.
-Prior to its replacement with Dinoroarus in 2021, the Emerson Children's Zoo had many educational features, such as the see-through slide through the otter pool and many birds, snakes, frogs, and other animals that volunteers and staff bring out for the kids to see up close.
-Dinoroarus is one of the only exhibits at the Zoo that requires an admittance fee.
-As of March 2016, the zoo has Tasmanian devils in this section.

-Most of the zoo's invertebrates are found in the Bayer Insectarium.
+Discovery Corner is home to the Bayer Insectarium, where most of the zoo's invertebrates are found.
 Represented species include leafcutter ant, flower mantis, Vietnamese walking stick, Atlas beetle, American burying beetle, sunburst diving beetle, water scorpion, brown widow spider, brown recluse spider, yellow garden spiders, Platymeris biguttatus, cobalt blue tarantula, Texas brown tarantula, and Egyptian fattail scorpion.

+Until 2021, Discovery Corner also included the Emerson Children's Zoo, which had many educational features, such as the see-through slide through the otter pool and many birds, snakes, frogs, and other animals that volunteers and staff bring out for the kids to see up close.
+Beginning in March 2016, the zoo also had Tasmanian devils in this section.
+The Children's Zoo closed in 2021 and was temporarily replaced with Dinoroarus, a walking path featuring several animatronic dinosaurs, a gift shop, and a small aquarium.
+Dinoroarus closed in early 2024 to make way for the Children's Zoo's permanent successor, the Henry A. Jubel Foundation Destination Discovery.
+Construction began by October 2024, slated for a 2026 opening date.